 Evan Peet is an economist at the RAND Corporation and a Pardee RAND Graduate School faculty member.
 His research focuses on human capital, population health, labor, and environment.
-Recently, he has led efforts to develop predictive models of infant mortality and to integrate machine learning and econometric techniques to estimate the causal effects of medical and community based interventions on infant mortality risk.
-In upcoming work, he will lead efforts to integrate risk alerts and intervention recommendations into healthcare provider systems, and train teams to coordinate care in both healthcare and community settings.
+Recently, he developed predictive models of infant mortality coupled with causal inference models of medical and community based interventions to reduce the risk of infant mortality.
+He is currently leading efforts to integrate these models and their recommended actions into healthcare provider systems, and train teams to coordinate care in both healthcare and community settings.

 Peet is an expert in causal inference, has experience designing and analyzing RCTs, has managed the creation and analysis of large administrative datasets, and has conducted mixed methods studies.